rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 ```bash
 Automated commit by jenkins from ${JOB_NAME}.${BUILD_NUMBER}
 ```

+    * Check `Create New Tag` and set `Target remote name` to `origin`
 ![git-publisher](../images/exercise2/git-publisher.png)

 5. Finally; add the trigger for the next job in the pipeline.
+This is to trigger the bake job with the current build tag.
 Add another post-build action from the dropdown called `Trigger parameterized build on other projects`.
     * Set the project to build to be `dev-todolist-fe-bake`
     * Set the condition to be `Stable or unstable but not failed`.
     * Click Add Parameters dropdown and select Predefined parameters.